HaoYang670/rucat/README.md

 5. multi rucat state monitors
 6. More resource clients: Yarn, Spark standalone, Spark local, rust shuttle etc.
 7. Add test for state monitor.
-8. rucat session for RPC connect.
-(Protocol design)
+8. rucat session for Spark connect.
+(RPC or REST for the API?
+Also see <https://tech.fpcomplete.com/blog/axum-hyper-tonic-tower-part4/> for rpc and rest in one port) 0.2 version
+9. Rucat client for engine APIs

 ## Debug